 There are four dining sites offering meals to older adults in the district, one of which is an Enhancing Equity Partner site at Q Center.
-The ADVSD N/NE Branch, Q Center, Hollywood Senior Center, and Charles Jordan Community Center offer service and dining sites.
+The ADVSD N/NE Branch, Q Center, Community for Positive Aging, and Charles Jordan Community Center offer service and dining sites.
 For information on specific services please call the Aging and Disability Resource Connection at (503) 988-3646.